Blackstone (BX)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Blackstone grew its revenue at an excellent 18.7% compounded annual growth rate.
-Its growth beat the average financials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, Blackstone’s 15.6% annualized revenue growth over the last five years was impressive.
+Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 6. Assets Under Management (AUM)

-Blackstone’s AUM has grown at an annual rate of 15.3% over the last four years, better than the broader financials industry.
-When analyzing Blackstone’s AUM over the last two years, we can see that growth decelerated to 9.3% annually.
+Blackstone’s AUM has grown at an annual rate of 16.3% over the last five years, better than the broader financials industry and faster than its total revenue.
+When analyzing Blackstone’s AUM over the last two years, we can see that growth decelerated to 10.1% annually.
 Fundraising or short-term investment performance were net detractors to the company over this shorter period since assets grew slower than total revenue.
-Keep in mind that asset growth can be erratic and seasonal, so we don't rely on it too heavily for our business quality analysis.
+Just remember that while assets are relevant to watch, we don't place too much emphasis on them because they ebb and flow with the market.

-In Q3, Blackstone’s AUM was $1.24 trillion, meeting analysts’ expectations.
-This print was 12.1% higher than the same quarter last year.
+In Q4, Blackstone’s AUM was $1.27 trillion, meeting analysts’ expectations.
+This print was 13.1% higher than the same quarter last year.

 As you’ve seen throughout this report, we supplement with a two-year look because a five-year view may miss recent changes in the business.
-Over the last two years, Blackstone’s fee-related earnings grew at an annualized pace of 21.7%, an exceptional result.
+Over the last two years, Blackstone’s fee-related earnings grew at an annualized pace of 18.9%, an impressive result.

 You may wonder when we will analyze book value and return on equity (ROE) since Blackstone is a financials company.
 We pay less attention to these metrics for asset managers because they are not great measures of business quality.